101 Ways To Get More Customers Online

 59. Refresh Your Content – Don’t Let it Get Stale

-Webinars give you a way to speak directly to your customers and deliver them high-value content directly into their office or home.
+Webinars give you a way to speak directly to your customers and deliver high-value content directly into their office or home.
 Not only can you use webinars to provide ongoing value to your clients, but they’re also a great way to drum up new business as you have the chance to pitch your viewers at the end of the broadcast.

 61. Write a Book

 Books are still the holy grail of content.
-No other media is displayed in the home and something that’s looked after for years.
+No other media is displayed in the home and something that’s been looked after for years.

 62. Measure Content That’s Posted